w3c/wai-website/_accessibility-training/topics.md

 <h3>Resources for developing a presentation</h3>
 <h4>Primary resources</h4>
 <ul>
-  <li><a href="http://www.w3.org/WAI/eval/conformance">Conformance Evaluation of Web Sites for Accessibility</a> - describes a conformance evaluation method that combines automatic, semi-automatic, and manual testing</li>
+  <li><a href="{% link pages/test-eval/conformance-eval.md %}">Conformance Evaluation of Web Sites for Accessibility</a> - describes a conformance evaluation method that combines automatic, semi-automatic, and manual testing</li>
   <li><a href="http://www.w3.org/WAI/eval/considerations">Evaluation Approaches for Specific Contexts</a> - describes considerations for evaluation of large and complex websites</li>
   <li><a href="http://www.w3.org/WAI/eval/reviewteams">Using Combined Expertise to Evaluate Web Accessibility</a> - describes the diverse kinds of expertise and perspectives required to evaluate the accessibility of web content</li>
   <li><a href="http://www.w3.org/WAI/eval/selectingtools">Selecting Web Accessibility Evaluation Tools</a> - highlights different features of evaluation tools which can assist during evaluation reviews</li>